UPenn-CIT599/final-project-team-100-destination-recommender/README.md

 ![Alt text](/screenshots/ETDR-Start.png?raw=true)

-5. In the "Weather Preference" pane, select the month you would like to travel, your ideal temperature, and move the slider to match your preference for temperature
+5. In the "Weather Preference" pane, select the month you would like to travel, your ideal temperature, and move the slider to match your preference for temperature.
 ![Alt text](/screenshots/ETDR-WeatherCircled.png?raw=true)

 6. In the "Sites Preference" pane, move the slider to match your preference for historical sites.